 Resources for Independent Musicians

 How to think about your DIY music career and get your mental game up to snuff.

 Musicianship is a result of a combination of inner game (how you approach your instrument mentally), and practice.
-Practice is important, of course.
+As an independent musician, practice is important, of course.
 But practice without the correct inner game will not get you very far.
 And if you have your inner game together, your practice sessions will be radically more effective.

 The world is a different place than it was 50 years ago.
 Look at guitar playing, for example.
 Fifty years ago, if you could play technically, as well as Eddie Van Halen, you’d be world famous, almost instantly.
 Now, you can go on YouTube and see literally hundreds of people that can shred in a way that, fifty years ago, would have been considered miraculous.

 Without getting into the debate about whether that’s a good thing or not, we can agree that the technical proficiency of top level guitarists has dramatically increased.
 Now, equipment is more sophisticated, for sure.
 But the truth is, 50 years ago, it wasn’t equipment that was stopping people.
 It was a mental block.

 I remember when I first heard “Eruption”.
 I was in a band at the time.
 I played mostly rhythm guitar, and our lead guitar player was pretty good.
 When he heard the track, he said it wasn’t guitar — it was keyboards.
 He literally couldn’t wrap his mind around the idea that a guitarist could do those things.
 Within a few years, every wank-off guitar player was doing two-fingered tapping techniques and atonal solos (much to the detriment of music, I think).
 Here’s a 14 year-old girl doing a serviceable job of Eruption.